proxmy/mini-soc-lab/README.md

 ⚠️ Lessons Learned (Real Issues Solved)

-This project documents real problems encountered during development and how they were resolved.
+This project documents real problems encountered during development and how they were resolved:

 Dashboards disappearing → fixed with persistent volumes